About upgrade, update, and install for site and hierarchy infrastructure

 For more details, see Upgrade to System Center Configuration Manager.

 Update is used for installing in-console updates for System Center Configuration Manager, and for out-of-band updates which are updates that cannot be delivered from within the Configuration Manager console.
 In-console updates can modify the version of your Current Branch site (or Technical Preview site) so that it runs a higher version.
-For example, you if your site runs version 1606, you can install an update for version 1610.
-Updates can also install fixes for a known issue, without modifying the sites version.
+For example, if your site runs version 1806, you can install an update for version 1810.
+Updates can also install fixes for a known issue, without modifying the site version.

-Typically, updates add security fixes, quality improvement, and new features to your existing deployment.
+Typically, updates add security fixes, quality improvements, and new features to your existing deployment.
 If you use the Technical Preview branch, an update can install a newer version of the Technical Preview.

 - You choose when to install the in-console update, starting at the top-tier site of your hierarchy.